Decolonising the Curatorial Process

 Peer Reviews

-All reviews refer to original research statements which have been edited in response to what follows:
+All reviews refer to the original research statement which has been edited in response to what follows

 Review 1: Accept submission subject to major revisions of written statement